codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 ## Monitor resources for selected application

 Monitor the resources deployed in the current version of the selected application in the Current State tab.
-Selecting an application from the Applications dashboard takes you to the Current State tab, which as its title indicates, displays the
+Selecting an application from the GitOps Apps dashboard takes you to the Current State tab, which as its title indicates, displays the
 live state of the application's resources (Kubernetes objects) on the cluster, including health, sync state, manifests, and logs.

 {% include